CSI-SFIT/Flask-Forward-Fundamentals-and-Beyond/README.md

 - Sessions
-  - Replace YOUR_NAME with your actual name.
+  - Replace YOUR_NAME with your actual name in main.py file.

 ## Acknowledgements
 CSI SFIT Tech Team 2023 - 2024